Domenico Grandi: Period of office

 In March 1914 Grandi found the armed forces in a poor state owing to the continuing hostilities in Libya.
 Despite its lack of combat readiness, Italy had just signed a new military convention on 11 March 1914 with its allies in the Triple Alliance.
 The agreement provided for the transfer of the Italian 3rd Army, approximately 150,000 men, to Alsace between on the eighth and twentieth days after mobilization, beginning war operations within three days in collaboration with the German army.

 On 1 July 1914, three days after the assassination of Archduke Franz Ferdinand, the Italian Chief of Staff General Alberto Pollio died of a heart attack.
 Grandi met with :it:Luigi Zuccari, Roberto Brusati and Luigi Cadorna to consider candidates to replace him.
 Settimio Piacentini and Cadorna each received two votes on a secret ballot, with Cadorna voting for himself.
 The king broke the tie by endorsing Cadorna, appointing him Chief of Staff on 27 July.
 In the meantime, without consulting its ally Italy, Austria-Hungary had issued Serbia with an ultimatum on 24 July, bringing the continent closer to war.

 On 2 August 1914, the day after Germany declared war on Russia, Salandra called an emergency cabinet meeting.
 Grandi agreed with Finance Minister Giulio Rubini that Italy was nowhere near ready for war.
 Grandi shared with his colleagues the assessment of Cadorna, in post for only one week - only two out of seventeen army corps were at full strength, less than half the army even had a uniform, and while 90,000 officers were required for a general mobilisation, the army had only 26,000.
 Because of the long-standing Triple Alliance, Italy had no military plans for an invasion of Austria-Hungary.
-The cabinet determined that a Italy should remain neutral for the time being, and made a public announcement accordingly.
+The cabinet determined that Italy should remain neutral for the time being, and made a public announcement accordingly.

 This announcement took Cadorna completely by surprise, as he was expecting Italy to enter the war shortly on the side of Austria-Hungary and Germany.
 This was the first example of the lack of coordination between political and military decision-making which infuriated Cadorna and made him deeply distrust politicians.
 Cadorna quickly became frustrated in his dealings with Grandi too, because the minister of war frequently declined his requests for more arms and equipment on the grounds of needing to keep costs under control.